rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-ddrad-stacks.md

 We had a total of two libraries for this project, and they both used the same adapters but different illumina primers.
 Let's take a look at the Stacks Manual for [process_radtags](http://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php) to see how to set up our barcodes file.

-KEEPING?
-I've made one of the barcodes files for you to work with, which can be found [here](https://github.com/rdtarvin/RADseq_Quito_2017/blob/master/STACKS/demultiplexing/barcodes-Stef-3.txt).

-<<You now have to build the second barcode file, using the SAME barcodes as the other library, the same format, the **different** index primer and sample names.
-Here are the sample names:

-	pop1_413
-	pop1_414
-	pop1_416
-	pop1_418
-	pop1_419
-	pop1_420
-	pop1_422
-	pop1_423
-	pop1_424
-	pop1_425
-	pop1_426
-	pop1_427
-	pop1_428
-	pop1_429
-	pop1_431
-	pop1_432
-	pop1_433
-	pop1_434
-	pop1_435
-	pop1_436
-	pop1_467
-	pop1_468
-	pop1_469
-	pop1_470

-The index primer is xxxxx, and the sample names occur in the same order as the barcodes in the example file.
+So, let's build the barcodes file for demultiplexing, where the first column will be the unique adapter sequence using this [text file](), the second column is the index primer sequence (in this case, ATCACG), and the third column is the individual sample names, found [here]().The sample names occur in the same order as the barcodes in the example file.

+**There are MANY ways to build this file.... how do you want to do it?**

 **NOTE 1**: whenever editing text files, first, NEVER use what you exported from excel or word directly... always check in a simple text editor (Text Wrangler, BBEdit, etc) and using "view invisible characters" to avoid unnecesary headaches of hidden characters or extra spaces/tabs, etc!
 Biggest waste of time in anything computing...